Liebherr

 Liebherr consists of over 130 companies organized into 11 divisions: earthmoving, mining, mobile cranes, tower cranes, concrete technology, maritime cranes, aerospace and transportation systems, machine tools and automation systems, domestic appliances, and components.
-It has a worldwide workforce over 42,000, with nine billion euros in revenue for 2017.
+It has a worldwide workforce over 53,000, with fourteen billion euros in revenue for 2023.
 By 2007, it was the world's largest crane company.

-Established in 1949 by Hans Liebherr in Kirchdorf an der Iller, Baden-Württemberg, Germany, the business is still entirely owned by the Liebherr family.
-Isolde and Willi Liebherr, Hans' daughter and son, respectively, are the chief executive and chairman of the Bulle, Switzerland–based Liebherr-International AG, and several other family members are actively involved in corporate management.
+Established in 1949 by Hans Liebherr in Kirchdorf, Württemberg-Hohenzollern, West Germany, the business is still entirely owned by the Liebherr family.
+After his death in 1993, Isolde and Willi Liebherr, Hans' daughter and son led the company, becoming vice president and president of the administrative board respectively of the Switzerland–based Liebherr-International AG in 1999.
+In March 2023, Stéfanie Wohlfarth became vice president and Jan Liebherr president of the administrative board.
+Isolde Liebherr and Willi Liebherr remain members of the administrative board and several other family members are actively involved in corporate management.
 In 2005, Forbes magazine listed them as billionaires.
 In 1974, the Franklin Institute awarded Hans Liebherr the Frank P. Brown Medal.